sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 As we covered above, around 20% is likely the lowest you would want to go.
 The key is to find a value that is sustainable for your team, as the real magic we are trying to leverage is the power of the *continuous* or *compounding* improvement, so that we benefit from exponential efficiency gains.

-In conclusion, if one i looking for maximum productivity it is best to maximize the value of *r*, and if one is looking to minimize the impact to their current services one should find the lowest value of *l* such that it maximizes the possible value for *r*.
+In conclusion, if one is looking for maximum productivity it is best to maximize the value of *r*, and if one is looking to minimize the impact to their current services one should find the lowest value of *l* such that it maximizes the possible value for *r*.

 _____